dwash96/worker-0/README.md

 -   `GIT_EMAIL`: Git email for commits

 Additional environment variables for LLM access keys will also be added in this file

+### LLM API Key Configuration

+When using Crush, you will most likely have to reconfigure your LLM API access keys.
+For more details, please refer to the [official Crush documentation](https://github.com/charmbracelet/crush).

 ## Example Configuration: `w0.config.yaml`